iboB/envo/doc/roadmap.md

-# Envy Roadmap
+# Envo Roadmap

 These are some ideas for features that can be added to the project

 ## General

 * Suport bash on Windows.
-The problem here is that bash on Windows does basically the same as envy.
+The problem here is that bash on Windows does basically the same as envo.
 It prints BASH-style paths and lists, but launches apps with Windows-CMD-style ones.
 * `list shift` command. `list <name> shift <val|index>`
     * `--up` - move up.
 Always ignore if already first
     * `--down` - move down.
 Always ignore if already last